JayMorrisLaw/FinancialTracker/README.md

 - As a user, I want to be able to input my data, so that the application can process it accordingly.
 - As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to be able to make deposits so that I can put money in my account
+- As a user I want to be able to view my deposits to keep track of my money coming in
+- As a user I want to be able to view my payments to keep track of money leaving my account
+- As a user I want to be able to utilize custom searches to more precisely keep track of my finances
+- As a user I want to be able to view and use a ledger so I can keep my finances organized
+- As a user I want to be able to see my purchases/deposits from last month to today as well as last years from today so I can do a personal evaluation
+- As a user I want to know where my money is going to and coming from,so I can keep track of where my money is going
+- As a user I want there to be an organized interactive menu so that I can navigate without confusion

 ## Setup